fortrabbit/blog/mission-statement-2016.md

 ---
 author: fl
 created: 2016-06-27
 published: true
-title:      "Mission statement 2016"
+title: Mission statement 2016
-excerpt:    "Where we are, what we are up to."
+excerpt: Where we are, what we are up to.
-lead:       "4 years of fortrabbit cloud hosting already.
-What's going on?"
+lead: 4 years of fortrabbit cloud hosting already.
+What's going on?

-keywords:   "vision, roadmap, pipeline, startup lessons, company history, status quo, insider, inertia"
+keywords: vision, roadmap, pipeline, startup lessons, company history, status quo, insider, inertia
-image:      "mission-statement-poster.gif"
+image: mission-statement-poster.gif
+tags:
+  - chronicles
 ---

 ## Analysis